edgio-docs/edgio-docs/guides/delivery/delivery/guide/key_concepts.md

 - 503 Service Unavailable
 - 504 Gateway Timeout

 In some cases, this behavior can be modified.
-For more information, see Content Acquisition, Origin Support and Origin Error Handling.
+For more information, see [Content Acquisition](/delivery/delivery/guide/features/#content-acquisition) and [Origin Support and Origin Error Handling](/delivery/delivery/guide/features/#error-handling).

+#### Negative Caching  {/*negative-caching*/}

+You can override these default values by using negative caching to set a cache TTL for the specified HTTP status code.
+The force_negstore_by_status option causes EdgePrism to negatively cache any response with a status code matching any of the status codes listed as arguments to the rewrite option.
+The expected use case for this option is to enable negative caching for temporary responses in order to work around quirky origin servers.

+##### Example rewrite {/*example rewrite*/}

+`cdn_rewrite http://foo.test/ http://origin.test/ force_negstore_by_status 412,415`

+The `force_negstore_by_status` will override any cache-related response header.
+For example, if the response header contains Cache-Control: no-store, then EdgePrism will negatively cache the response nonetheless.

+EdgePrism doesn’t put any restrictions on the listed status codes.
+For example, it’s possible to specify 200 in the list of status codes, in which case EdgePrism will indeed negatively cache any 200 OK response instead of positively caching it.

-#### Authentication, Vary Headers & Cookies
+#### Authentication, Vary Headers & Cookies {/*authentication*/}
 Responses to content requests that require authentication (as defined by the presence of an Authorization header) are not cacheable by default; however, options are available to override this and provide cacheability for authenticated responses.
 If you need this feature, please contact Edgio Customer Service.

 Responses with a Vary header are generally not cacheable unless the Accept-Encoding header is present and compression is applied by the configuration.
 Content Delivery can also be configured to ignore Vary headers.
 For more information, see Vary Header Optimization.